On the joint estimation of flow fields and particle properties from Lagrangian data: Introduction

 \section{Introduction}

 Understanding and modeling turbulent flow in real-world systems \emph{ideally} calls for dense, time-resolved Eulerian fields: velocity, pressure, density, and gradient tensors of the same.
 These fields allow one to educe coherent structures and superstructures \citep{Schanz2018, Schroder2009, Weiss2023}, quantify energy transfer and dissipation \citep{Schneiders2017, Schroder2022}, determine surface loading from pressure and shear stress \citep{Rival2017, vanGent2017, Jux2020}, analyze buoyancy-driven transport in convection \citep{Muralidhar2002, Wissink2023}, and so forth.
 In principle, scale-resolving computational fluid dynamics (CFD) methods can deliver such fields, but direct numerical simulation (DNS) becomes intractable when applied to device-scale flows at realistic Reynolds numbers \citep{Slotnick2014, Cary2021}, and large-eddy simulation depends on subgrid-scale closures that require tuning for new physical regimes \citep{Argyropoulos2015, Duraisamy2019}.
-Even in a small subdomain, accurate simulations hinge on the fidelity of boundary conditions that are often difficult to specify, such as representative upstream disturbances \citep{Buchta2022, Johnson2023}, wall heat fluxes \citep{Roy2006}, or coherent structures in the inflow \citep{Gorle2015, Xiao2019}.
-These boundaries are challenging to measure experimentally, and it is rare to pose forward CFD simulations in terms of empirical unsteady boundary conditions.
+Even in a small sub-domain, accurate simulations hinge on the fidelity of boundary conditions that are often difficult to specify, such as representative upstream disturbances \citep{Buchta2022, Johnson2023}, wall heat fluxes \citep{Roy2006}, or coherent structures in the inflow \citep{Gorle2015, Xiao2019}.
+These boundaries are challenging to measure experimentally, and it is uncommon to set up CFD simulations using empirical unsteady boundary conditions.